somenath203/Jobs-API/README.md

 ### Step 3

-After you click on the "Authorize", you will for value.
+After you click on the "Authorize", you will be asked to enter input for the 'value' field.
 In the value's input field, just paste the token and click on "Authorize"

 ![Alt text](./authedd.png "Title")